-What are pecan halves?
-About the cooking ingredient pecan halves.
-Including 244 recipes, nutrition data, and where to find it.
+About the ingredient pecan halves.
+Including 233 recipes with pecan halves, nutrition data, and where to find it.

 A pecan, like the fruit of all other members of the hickory genus, is not true a nut but technically adrupe, a fruit with a single stone or pit, surrounded by a husk.

 A diet rich in nuts can lower the risk of gallstones in women.
 The antioxidants and plant sterols found in pecans reduce high cholesterol by reducing the "bad" LDL cholesterol levels.

 Clinical research published in the Journal of Nutrition (September 2001) found that eating about a handful of pecans each day may help lower cholesterol levels similar to what is often seen with cholesterol-lowering medications.